parkr/Responding/README.md

 It's a problem that's in my to-do list.
 For now, you can use `Enter` (`Opt-Return`).

+### How do I add a new recipient?

+Click on the pop-up button next to "Names".
+Select "New...", enter the new name and begin!
+Remember to save!

+### My question isn't here and I need help!

+No problemo.
+[Email me](mailto:responding@parkermoore.de) and I'll get back to you asap.

 ## Screenshots

+### The application window:

 ![What it looks like.](http://parkermoore.de/projects/RespondingApp/images/screenshot.png)

+### Selecting a new recipient:

 ![Selecting a new Recipient](http://parkermoore.de/projects/RespondingApp/images/selecting_new_person.png)